ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ## Step 3: Build the Ansible Inventory
 ### Overview
 This step is critical, as the setting will be used as a source of truth for all appliances and will determine which settings get applied to each system.
 The Inventory should match the designed layout.
-The following section outlines a few basic concepts, for more information about the Ansible Inventory option, see [How to Build Your Inventory](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html)
+The following section outlines a few basic concepts.
+For more information about the Ansible Inventory option, see [How to Build Your Inventory](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html)

-The Expample will build out the following network and
+The Example will build out the following network and
 ```mermaid
 flowchart TB
     id-ny-sc1{"`Nodegrid Node